zwave-js/node-zwave-js/docs/usage/tcp-connection.md

 For Service Discovery to fully function a few things are required:

-1. The [`gensio`](https://github.com/cminyard/gensio) library underlying `ser2net` was built with mDNS support enabled. `ser2net` will fail to start with the above configuration if this is not the case.
+1. The [`gensio`](https://github.com/cminyard/gensio) library underlying `ser2net` was built with mDNS support enabled. `ser2net` will fail to start with the above configuration if this is not the case. `ser2net` first started supporting mDNS in version 4.3.0.
 2. The host running `ser2net` has a functioning implementation of mDNS / DNS-SD.
 For most Linux distributions it is sufficient if the [`avahi`](https://www.avahi.org/) daemon is enabled and running.
 3. On the Z-Wave JS side it is necessary that the embedded mDNS implementation can participate in multicast communication on the local network.
 When running Z-Wave JS in a container this requires the container network to share the host network namespace, which in Docker can be achieved by passing `--network host` to the `docker run` command.